CIA Tibetan program: 1955–1957

-In May 1957, a rebel organization and rebel fighting force were established and began a targeted campaign to exterminate communist officials, discombobulate communication lines, and bombard Chinese institutions and troops who were deployed in the region.
+In May 1957, a rebel organization and a rebel fighting force were established and began a targeted campaign to exterminate communist officials, disrupt communication lines, and bombard Chinese institutions and troops who were deployed in the region.
 This coincides (chronologically) with the creation of the Preparatory Committee for the Tibet Autonomous Region, an organization created to help the Chinese undermine the religious and political systems of Tibet.
-The Tibetans knew that they could not fight off the Chinese on their own so they called in help from an outside source through The connections with the United States that Gyalo Thondup, the Dalai Lama's brother, had made in the early 1950s.
-They found that it was in the shared interest of both Tibet and the United States to limit the power of the Chinese within Tibet's borders.
-The Americans thought that this would be a great opportunity to prevent the spread of Communism throughout Southeast Asia, but was mostly only interested in being a thorn in the side of the Chinese Communist Party.
-Starting in 1956, the CIA initiated a large scale clandestine operation against the communist Chinese.
+The Tibetans knew that they could not fight off the Chinese on their own so they called in help from an outside source.
+It was in the shared interest of both Tibet and the United States to limit the power of the Chinese within Tibet's borders.
+The Americans thought that this would be a great opportunity to prevent the spread of Communism throughout Southeast Asia.
+Starting in 1956, the CIA initiated a large-scale clandestine operation against the communist Chinese.
 During December 1956, the Dalai Lama had left Tibet to attend a Buddhist celebration in India.

 A briefing for the DCI from 1959 mentions that "as far back as 1956, we began to receive reports indicating the spread of Tibetan revolt against Chinese communists through areas inhabited by Khamba tribes in eastern Tibet."
-Eastern Tibet already held resentment against Lhasa, like many citizens that live on the periphery of states do against their capital cities.
+Eastern Tibet already had resentment against Lhasa, like many citizens that live on the periphery of states do against capitals.
 Citizens of Eastern Tibet were especially bothered by the notion of being ruled by people even further away in Beijing.